numpy/numpy/doc/source/user/absolute_beginners.rst

 the array along each dimension.

-One way we can initialize NumPy arrays is from Python lists, using nested lists for two- or higher-dimensional data..
+One way we can initialize NumPy arrays is from Python lists, using nested lists for two- or higher-dimensional data.

 For example::